 As student he worked as freelancer software developer in a wide range of application types.
 His commissions included game productions, such as casual games for desktop players or online games for browser and exhibition stand consoles.
 Mobile content such as wallpapers, animations, ring tones and J2ME games are examples of products that René built for companies like Nokia, ProSieben, Washtec and Weka holding.
 He was also employed as game developer at Travian Games in Munich.

-Since 2015, René is working as independent fullstack developer and consultant for game development.
-His first own in-house production A Room Beyond was published on Steam in June 2017 and exhibited at trade fairs like CEGC, RESPAWN and Gamescom.
+Since 2015, René is working as independent fullstack developer for games and multimedia software.
+His first own in-house production A Room Beyond was published on Steam recently and exhibited at trade fairs like CEGC, RESPAWN and Gamescom.

 Being a student of University of Applied Sciences Augsburg, René was among the first students in Germany who were able to choose Game Development as elective focus and later even as major/degree.
 Consequently he gained a lot of experience across a wide range of technologies and genres from his projects and theses on game development.